-Whether they come from your garden, the market, or you receive them as a gift, you can persuade cut flowers to remain beautiful for at least a week—maybe two, or even longer!—when you are careful to follow a few fabulous flower secrets.
+Whether they come from your garden, the market, or as a gift, you can persuade cut flowers to remain beautiful for at least a week—maybe two, or even longer!—when you are careful to follow a few fabulous flower secrets.

 The first thing is to know the enemy.
 Actually, there are two: 1) bacteria and 2) drought.
 Defeat both and your flowers will last and last.
 You will be amazed!